FAT Brands Shareholder Notice

-New York, New York--(Newsfile Corp. - March 8, 2022) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against FAT Brands, Inc. ("FAT Brands" or the "Company") FAT.
+New York, New York--(Newsfile Corp. - April 12, 2022) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against FAT Brands, Inc. ("FAT Brands" or the "Company") FAT (NASDAQ: FATBB) (NASDAQ: FATBP) (NASDAQ: FATBW) and reminds investors of the May 17, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 There is no cost or obligation to you.